avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 # Contributing

 I greatly appreciate contributions from the community.
-Your input helps to improve and expand the masterclass.
+Your input helps to improve and expand the Masterclass.
 Here’s how you can contribute:

 ## Reporting Bugs or Factual Errors